If Opera Schools Programme | Workshops & performance projects

 Without the generosity of the individuals and trusts who support If Opera our schools projects are not possible.

-We are delighted to announce that as a background to our schools project this year, we will be working with multi award-winning, Bradford on Avon based composer and lyricist, Tim Gilvin, to commission a new family show based on the life of Caroline Herschal which will premier in our 2026 festival.
+If Opera is excited to be working with multi award-winning, Bradford on Avon based composer/lyricist Tim Gilvin, to commission a new family opera based on the life of Caroline Herschel.

 Get involved